THE FREEDOM GRANTED INITIATIVE

 The Freedom Granted Initiative fights to combat the hardships faced by those transitioning from prison.

 Maurie A. Spooner founded the Freedom Granted Initiative, Inc. in the Fall of 2020 and currently serves as the Executive Director.
 Receiving her Bachelor of Science in Political Science from the University of Houston, her passion and commitment to the City of Houston has been evident throughout her professional endeavors.
-During the day, Maurie works for the City of Houston where she manages the City’s Professional Service Selections Program for potential vendors seeking to improve and provide innovative solutions for Houston’s infrastructure.
+She has worked in local government where she previously managed the City’s Professional Service Selections Program for potential vendors seeking to improve and provide innovative solutions for Houston’s infrastructure.

 WHY WE DO WHAT WE DO